nashsolon/localhost_mod6_ChatRoom/README.md

 - Creator of room temporarily ban and permament ban from room
 - Username shows when they send a message
 - Username of everyone in room is shown

+- show curr user first in USERS, then just odn't print it if it's the curr_user later